cea-hpc/modules/CONTRIBUTING.rst

 Contributing
 ============

 Thank you for considering contributing to Modules!
+Modules is an open source project.
+Questions, discussion, and contributions are welcome.

 Support questions
 -----------------